 'The Bears on Pine Ridge' is a proud recipient of Vision Maker Media's 2021 Annual Public Broadcasting Media Fund.
+The funding will help the filmmakers create a feature length film set for 2023 release.
 Each year, Vision Maker Media funds media projects intended for PBS broadcasting that represent the cultures, experiences and perspectives of Native Americans and Alaska Natives.
 Films are reviewed by a panel of public media programmers and Native American filmmakers, and board approved based on Native involvement, topics of relevance that can garner a wide audience, guideline eligibility, and meeting technical standards of PBS broadcast quality.
 2021 topics communicate social justice, climate and environment, health and wellness, democracy and arts.

 Fourteen television projects were selected for 2021 funding and are executive produced by Vision Maker Media for PBS television broadcasting.
 The filmmakers represent 23 different Native nations.

 Sonny Skyhawk is a Native American (Sicangu Lakota) producer, having made a career in Hollywood for 40 years.
 Sonny is a member of the prestigious Academy of Motion Pictures Arts and Sciences, most recognized for his acting roles during the western era.
 Since then, Sonny has been a strong advocate for equality in Hollywood for Native talent.
 Sonny grew up on the Rosebud Reservation in South Dakota, which not only neighbors Pine Ridge but shares the same struggles in regards to poverty, unemployment, substance abuse addictions and suicide rates.